SalviaSage/Translingual-Phonetic-Alphabet/Independent Explanations on Articulatory Phonetics.md

 ##### [﻿](§3.38)*( ﻿8﻿ ) Clicks ( ﻿lingual ingressives﻿ ):*

-[﻿](§3.39)The clicks are sounds that are pronounced by sucking in with the tongue ( ﻿lingual ingressives﻿ ).
+[﻿](§3.39)The clicks are sounds that are pronounced by sucking in with the tongue (lingual ingressives).
 These sounds are used in some southern African languages in speech.
 There may be some confusion on the pronunciation of the bilabial click since it seems like it does not involve the tongue.
 However, I have seen an MRI recording and read explanations that say that the tongue is still sucking in on the palate in some way during the pronunciation of the bilabial click.
 But otherwise, the suction may just be done with the lips instead ( ﻿bilabial ingressive﻿ ).

 [﻿](§3.40){ ꝙ } uvular click (U+A759) “latin small letter q with diagonal stroke”
 { ʞ } velar click (U+029E) “latin small letter turned k”